areThereAnyUserNamesLeft/microservices-task/PROGRESS.md

 ###### ~0930 Planning / Research

-Borrowed API code from [http://himarsh.org/build-restful-api-microservice-with-go/](http://himarsh.org/build-restful-api-microservice-with-go/) as a boilerplate for a RestAPI and Tests.
-Also kind of documented which is nice.
+Borrowed / Repurposed API code from [http://himarsh.org/build-restful-api-microservice-with-go/](http://himarsh.org/build-restful-api-microservice-with-go/) as a boilerplate for a RestAPI and Tests.
+It is a lso kind of documented which is nice.
 This pretty much covers the backend of the project brief and on closer inspection has a Dockerfile ready and waiting in the accompanying repo.
-Taking the pressure off my writing code and allowing me to just refactor and repurpose what is here into a useable API for my nafarious purposes (Mwa ha ha ha ha...).
+Taking the pressure off my writing code and allowing me to just refactor and repurpose what is here into a useable API for my ###### ~2350 Delete working now for updatenafarious purposes (Mwa ha ha ha ha...).

 ###### ~1100 Copy/Paste/Refactor - DB Choices